enricodvn/drugo-website/public/articles/front_end/why_react/en.md

 For the future, there is some new techs coming that in my opinion will change even further the front end development.
 One of which is [webassembly](https://webassembly.org/).

-The others I can remind for now is [flutter for web](https://flutter.dev/multi-platform/web) and [htmx](https://htmx.org/), which seems to integrate really well with python back ends like Django.
+The others I can remind for now is [flutter for web](https://flutter.dev/multi-platform/web), and finally [htmx](https://htmx.org/), which seems to integrate really well with python back ends like Django.

-But I will cover these in another post, and I think JS and frameworks will still be used for a while.
+But I will also cover these in another post, and I think JS and frameworks will still be used for a while.

 ## Conclusion